Ryukijano/Ryukijano/README.md

 ### Hi there 👋

-Stranger,IM a b.tech student in his Sophomore year.
+Stranger, I'm a B.Tech student in his Sophomore year.

 - 🔭 I’m currently working on .Tensorflow-GPU and CUDA-N libraries..
 - 🌱 I’m currently learning .Convulational Neural Networks and Pytorch..